 USAO Musicians Selected for All-State Honor Band

-The 100-piece All-Collegiate Band performs a public concert Jan.
-17 at 3 p.m. in the ballroom of Tulsa's downtown DoubleTree Hotel as the inaugural event of the Oklahoma Music Educators Conference.
-The annual conference will be held in the Convention Center and hotels of downtown Tulsa Jan.
-16-19.
+The Intercollegiate Honor Band performed a public concert Jan.
+21 in the Grand Ballroom of the Downtown DoubleTree Hotel in Tulsa.
+The concert is part of the annual Oklahoma Music Educators Association Conference.
+The extended OMEA Conference is scheduled in the Convention Center and hotels of downtown Tulsa Jan.
+20-23.

-According to Hanson, the honor ensemble is comprised of top band students from universities and colleges across the state.
 Each year, a different world-renowned conductor and clinician is invited to conduct the ensemble.
-This year's guest conductor is Dr. David Waybright, director of bands at the University of Florida.
+This year’s guest conductor is Dr. Frank Battisti, noted conductor from the New England Conservatory of Music in Boston, Massachusetts.